swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 *Example of how an Identity Provider advertises its support for LoA 3 authentication (including support for displaying of sign messages).*

+If an Identity Provider that has ways of determining the principal's identity before displaying a sign message receives a `<psc:PrincipalSelection>` extension in  the authentication request it SHOULD ensure that the contents of the `<psc:PrincipalSelection>` extension matches the principal identity.
+If there is a mismatch, the Identity Provider MUST NOT display the sign message, and if the request states that the sign message must be displayed, fail with an error response where the second-level status code is set to `urn:oasis:names:tc:SAML:2.0:status:UnknownPrincipal` \[[SAML2Core](#saml2core)\].

+> Typical scenarios where the above requirement apply is for the Swedish eIDAS connector that first authenticates a principal and then displays the sign message, and for Identity Providers that prompt the user for its user identity as part of its authentication scheme.
+In those scenarios the Identity Providers must compare the principal identity with the contents of `<psc:PrincipalSelection>`, if received in the authentication request.

 Identity Providers processing a request with a requested authentication context that is a "Sign Message Authentication Context URI" SHALL meet the following requirements (in addition to other general requirements